khorrami1/Gridap4Physics/PDE_examples/BrusselatorEq_Note.md

 - **Output:**
   VTK files are generated for each time step, allowing for post-processing and visualization of the solution fields $u$ and $v$.

----

-These notes provide a comprehensive explanation of both the code workflow and the underlying mathematical framework used to model and solve the Brusselator PDE system.